Field theories, stable homotopy theory and Khovanov homology: A special example: Refinements of the Khovanov -functor

 We originally tried to refine the Khovanov $\star$-functor \rref{ekhov2} to a $\star$-functor from $\mathcal{A}$ to $\mathcal{V}_2$.
 We quickly realized, however, that this cannot work: We cannot construct a topological modular functor in the sense encountered, say, in the context of rational conformal field theory \cite{bk,hk,fhk,scft}.
 One point is that in that setting, $\Lambda(x)$ would be the Verlinde ring of the modular functor $\mathcal{L}$.
 This is generally not allowed, as the Verlinde conjecture \cite{verlinde} asserts that the Verlinde ring, when tensored with $\C$ (i.e. the Verlinde algebra), be semisimple, which is certainly not the case of $\Lambda(x)$.
 This is, however, not a definitive argument: while there are proofs of the Verlinde conjecture (\cite{ms,huang,huang1}), these depend on concrete axiom systems for RCFT, which build in semisimplicity by requiring unitarity, so a generalization suitable for our purposes could still exist.

 On the other hand, one can see more directly why a topological modular functor $\mathcal{L}$ in the naive sense cannot exist: the mapping class group of a genus $1$ oriented surface is $SL_2(\Z)$, and is generated by Dehn twists.
-However, Dehn twists are required to map to trivial $2$-isomorphisms by the $\mathcal{L}$-functor because they can be realized on an annulus $1$-morphism, on which the value of $\mathcal{L}$ is isomorphic to the value of $\mathcal{L}$ on a unit disk, which has a trivial mapping class group.
-On the other hand, considering the gluing in $\mathcal{L}$ corresponding to the coproduct in $\Lambda(x)$ followed by the product, which gives \beg{eT}{1\mapsto 1\otimes x + x\otimes 1\mapsto 2x,} which shows that the value of $\mathcal{L}$ on the $2$-isomorphism which is the non-trivial central element of $SL_2(\Z)$ must switch the two summands corresponding to $1\otimes x$ and $x\otimes 1$ in \rref{eT}, and hence cannot be trivial, which is a contradiction.
+However, Dehn twists are required to map to trivial $2$-isomorphisms by the $\mathcal{L}$-functor because they can be realized on an annulus $1$-morphism, on which the value of $\mathcal{L}$ is isomorphic to the value of $\mathcal{L}$ on a unit disk, which has a trivial mapping class group (since one can always attach a cap to one end of the annulus).
+On the other hand, considering the gluing in $\mathcal{L}$ corresponding to the coproduct in $\Lambda(x)$ followed by the product, which gives \beg{eT}{1\mapsto 1\otimes x + x\otimes 1\mapsto 2x.} Consider the non-trivial central element